rowlandcoping/cheese-and-beer/README.md

 #### Creating the database:

-This project uses MongoDB to store all data, therefore you will need a copy of the database to deploy it for yourself.
+This project uses PostgreSQL to store all data, therefore you will need a copy of the database to deploy it for yourself.

- - Sign up to MongoDB Atlas [HERE](https://www.mongodb.com/cloud/atlas/register).
- - Create a database (call it what you like, but something indicative of the project is a good idea!).
- - Use the database structure outlined in this readme to re-create the database.
-Keep in mind you only need to create the collections - the beauty of MongoDB is that everything else will be created on the fly.
- - Keep in mind if you want administrator access you will have to manually add the key/value pair user: "administrator" to the document for that user in Atlas.
+ - You can sign up to ElephantSQL here [HERE](https://www.elephantsql.com/), this is what I am currently using.
+A caveat to this is ElephantSQL is at end of life and will be decommissioned in January of next year, so if you want to work on the project longer term I recommend a more permanent solution.
+ - Click 'Create New Instance' to create a new database.
+Mine is called cheese_beer.
+If you click your newly-created database in ElephantSQL it provides all the settings you need to connect it to your Django project.
+ - Be sure to migrate the database models to your database before you attempt to run the site.
+This will set all your models up on your database, ready to go!
+    - python3 manage.py makemigrations
+    - python3 manage.py migrate

 #### Creating a Cloudinary Account: